 Transponder keys function via transmitting and responding.
 Within the transponder key itself is a small chip inside of them that communicates with a corresponding transponder panel within the car.
 Once the two properly connect, the vehicle will recognize the match and allow your car to turn on.
 Without a transponder signal match, you will not be able to start your vehicle.

 If you have lost or misplaced your transponder key, the best thing to do is call a locksmith.
-Many might think to call their local car dealership first, but there are a couple reasons why you should choose to go with a locksmith instead.
+Many might think to call their car dealership first, but there are a couple reasons why you should choose to go with a locksmith instead.

 Because transponder keys require programming, there is a great deal of knowledge necessary to make sure a new transponder key will work with your vehicle.
-Locksmiths are trained to know how to get into your car’s computer system and properly program the transponder signal within the car and with as little damage as possible.
+Locksmiths know how to get into your car’s computer system and properly program the transponder signal within the car and with as little damage as possible.
 An inexperienced repairman may cause significant damage to your car’s inner workings or paneling, costing you extra money and time.
-A locksmith that is certified will know how to repair your transponder key with ease and with as little stress to your vehicle as possible.
+A locksmith that is experienced will know how to repair your transponder key with ease and with as little stress to your vehicle as possible.

 The other reason you will want to call a locksmith to get your transponder key repaired and reprogrammed as opposed to going to a dealership is cost.
 When transponder keys stop working, this most often means that the vehicle owner is stranded.
 Sometimes they can stop working without warning, so you could be in the middle of nowhere when your vehicle suddenly will not turn on.
 If you were to go to a dealership in this scenario, you would first have to call a tow truck.
-So, not only would you have to pay for an expensive tow to the dealership, but the dealership is not likely to care about your budget or making sure you get the best possible service for your specific needs.
+So, not only would you have to pay for an expensive tow to the dealership, but the dealership is not likely to care about your budget or making sure you get the service you reqquire for your specific needs.